x74353/KeyJerk-Reactions/README.md

 <BR><BR>

 ## How does it work?
 KeyJerk Reactions uses macOS Accessibility APIs to control your Mac.
-When you trigger a Reaction with a system-wide hot key or other method, KeyJerk Reactions will quickly click all of the buttons and menus needed to apply the Reaction in the current app that is accessing your Mac's camera.
+When you trigger a Reaction with a system-wide hot key or another method such as AppleScript, Shortcuts, etc., KeyJerk Reactions will quickly click all of the buttons and menus needed to apply the Reaction in the current app that is accessing your Mac's camera.
 <BR><BR>

 ## What's New in KeyJerk Reactions 2?